South Carolina State Quarter

 The Carolina Wren is the state bird.
 The Yellow Jessamine is the state flower.
 The Palmetto Tree is the state tree.
 All three symbols are featured on the reverse design of the quarter.

-The final design was selected by the governor after initial review and approval by the Treasury Secretary of the Treasury, Citizens Commemorative Coin Advisory Committee, and Fine Arts Commission.
+The final design was selected by the governor after initial review and approval by the United States Treasury Secretary, Citizens Commemorative Coin Advisory Committee, and Fine Arts Commission.
 Initial designs were accepted by the South Carolina Department of Parks, Recreation, and Tourism.
 They had started accepting design suggestions beginning in 1998.

 The Philadelphia mint produced 373,400,000 coins.
 The Denver mint produced 401,424,000 coins.
 The San Francisco Mint produced clad proof and 90% silver proof coins for inclusion in government issued proof sets.